gwiam/awt_atoyom/porting_canvas.md

     - central theming system for the entire UI
     - done partially in a seperate editor, and partially in the inspector
         - you add settings options in the theme editor and then change them in the inspector
+        - to use original font on Buttons
+            - chose Button type
+            - change to "T" and add font
+            - then set it to MajorMonoDisplay-Regular.ttf
     - you can also just use theme overrides
 - Buttons don't call functions, instead one must use signals to detect button presses
     - creating an extra script file for all button events